ReedD/node-assetmanager/README.md

 ### Node.js Configuration
 In your node app require `assetmanager`, the example below is partial code from an express setup.
-Call `assetmanager.init` with your files from your `assets.json` config file.
+Call `assetmanager.process` with your files from your `assets.json` config file.
 Set the `debug` value to toggle between your compressed files and your development files.
 You can also set the `webroot` value so that when assetmanager processes your files it will change